jackie-ho/car-repository/resources/01-user-interface/intro-to-xml-hw/readme.md

 In the [text](starter-code/bonus.txt) file, answer the questions about the given xml file.

-#### Starter code

-There is no starter code!
-Please create a new IntelliJ project.
-Refer back to the example given during the functions-and-scope-lesson for an example of interacting with a user through the command line.

 #### Deliverable

 Push the changes to phones.xml and bonus.xml to Github.
 Make a pull request so we can see your changes.